 With hindsight, commentators typically note how serendipitous circumstances allowed past tax and budget reform to happen.
-With foresight, they are more likely, as in the early 1980s and today, to be writing books calling such reform "the impossible dream."
-Yet such reforms begin with a common consensus that something is broken and that, while we disagree on the perfect fix, a variety of fixes would be better than what we have.
+With foresight, they are more likely, as in the early 1980s and today, to be writing books and articles calling that reform "the impossible dream."
+Yet, those reforms begin with a consensus that something is broken and that while we disagree on the perfect solution, a variety of fixes would be better than what we have.
 It was that type of bipartisan agreement that led to past successful tax reforms, such as in 1986, 1969, and 1954.
-Such also was the consensus of close to two-thirds of the members of the President Obama's recent debt commission.
+That also was the consensus of close to two-thirds of the members of President Obama's recent debt commission.